-- 1. It is understood that positions funded, in whole or in part, by external grants are subject to immediate termination if the grant funding ceases.
-No employee who is in such a position may file a grievance over the termination of the position. - 2.
+- 1. Positions funded in whole by external grants are subject to immediate termination if the grant funding ceases.
+Those positions funded in part by external grants will be reviewed by the College for viability in the absence of grant funds.
+If the position remains viable, in whole or in part, despite the loss of grant funds, the College, in its discretion, may reduce the position to less than full time.
+The decision to terminate or reduce a position is not grievable. - 2.
 The College retains the right to decide at its discretion whether or not to seek renewal of any grant.
 Such decision is not grievable.
 The President or designee shall make every good faith effort to provide the Union with notice of the College's decision not to seek renewal of the grant within five (5) days of the decision, and at least forty-five (45) days before the grant application is due.
-At the Union's request, the President or designee will meet with the Union President to discuss any impact from that decision. - 3.
-Notwithstanding the above, grant funded employees are subject to all other provisions of this Agreement.
+At the Union's request, the President or designee will meet with the Union President to discuss any impact from that decision.

+3. Notwithstanding the above, grant funded employees are subject to all other provisions of this Agreement.